CityOfNewYork/growingupnyc/wp-content/plugins/simple-custom-post-order/readme.txt

 == Description ==

-Order posts(posts, any custom post types) using a Drag and Drop Sortable JavaScript.
+Order posts (posts or any custom post types) using a Drag and Drop Sortable JavaScript.
 Configuration is unnecessary.
 You can do directly on default WordPress administration.
 Excluding custom query which uses order or orderby parameters, in get_posts or query_posts and so on.

 This plugins is now supported and maintained by <a href="https://colorlib.com/wp/" target="_blank">Colorlib</a>.